conatus/node-es2015-boilerplate/README.md

 # Yet another ES2015 boiler plate, this time for Node.js applications

-This is a yet another ES2015 boilerplate, this time specifically designed for writing code server-side with Node.js.
+This is a yet another ES2015 boilerplate, this time specifically designed for writing server-side applications with Node.js.

 Everything Javascript related is configured in the `package.json`.
 I prefer this than 45 million files in the root of a new project.
 This includes building the project all managed with `npm` scripts rather than some independent runner.